AhouLucas/linma2222-project/part4/report/report.typ

     pi(x) = arg max_u Q^(theta)(x, u) quad "s.t." quad 0 <= mat(1, 0, 0)x + u <= 1
   $

+  After implementing that, we compared the average reward distributions of all the previous policies:

+    #figure(
+    image("../../fig_in_git/policy_comparison_histogram_Q8_9.svg", width: 50%),
+    caption: [Empirical distribution of the average rewards for the different policies] )<fig:q89_dist>

+  On @fig:q89_dist, we see that the constrained policy is actually worse than the other ones.
+To get a fair comparison, we will plot them all again but now with the constraint applied:

+  #figure(
+    image("../../fig_in_git/policy_comparison_histogram_Q8_9_constrained.svg", width: 50%),
+    caption: [Empirical distribution of the average rewards for the different constrained policies] )<fig:q89_constrained>

+  We now see that the policy we obtained in this question (purple distribution) is better than the other ones after we applied the constrained.
 ]